pnp/mgdc-spo-governance/oversharing/forecast/README.md

 ![Trigger Pipeline](/docs/res/TriggerOFPipeline.png)

 2. Populate parameters and click `OK`.
 Notice that the dates are 7 days apart.
 This timescale should be ajusted for the expected cadence. i.e. if running bi-weekly then get a delta forecast for a 14 day period.

+>[!Note]
+> MGDC can only go back 21 days.
+Please update the start and end data parameters to be no longer 21 days ago.

 ![Populate Full Pull Parameters](/docs/res/OFDeltaPullTrigger.png)